bmin-mit/TabNote-Extension/README.md

 bun run build
 ```

-4. Load the extension in your browser:
+4. Follow the instructions above to load the extension in your browser.
-   - Open your browser's extensions page (e.g., `chrome://extensions/` for Chrome).
-   - Enable "Developer mode".
-   - Click "Load unpacked" and select the `dist` folder from the cloned repository.